Schloss vor Husum: Reinbek

-The castle is the direct successor of the Reinbek Castle, which was completed in 1576 and also built by Duke Adolf I. It shares some similarities with Reinbek Castle.
-Both castles were among the most advanced buildings in the Gottorf part of the duchies when they were completed.
+The palace is the direct successor of the Reinbek Castle, which was completed in 1576 and also built by Duke Adolf I. It shares some similarities with Reinbek Castle.
+Both were among the most advanced buildings in the Gottorf part of the duchies when they were completed.
 Open three-winged layouts were not common in this region before; the traditional type of noble residence in the region until then was the so-called "Doppelhaus".
-The facades of both castles are built with red brick and divided by horizontal bands of sandstone.
+The facades of both buildings are from red brick and divided by horizontal bands of sandstone.
 The windows once had stone-framed mullions, and the towers are crowned with sweeping hoods.

 The architects of both buildings are not known by name, but it is believed that they were built by a succession of Dutch architects, possibly under the direction of Peter van Mastricht.
 These architects added relatively new elements of the Dutch Renaissance style to the Gottorf dominion.

-While Reinbek Castle, located in a remote exclave, was intended for shorter stays and met simpler requirements, Husum Castle was planned as a representative residence on the West Coast.
+While Reinbek Castle, located in a remote exclave, was intended for shorter stays and met simpler requirements, Schloss vor husum was planned as a representative residence on the West Coast.
 It was not far from the ancestral seat of the ducal house, Gottorf Castle, which at that time resembled more of a fortress than a comfortable noble residence.
-Nevertheless, Husum Castle experienced a similar history to Reinbek Castle.
+Nevertheless, Schloss vor Husum experienced a similar history to Reinbek Castle.
 After a brief courtly phase, both served as widow's residences and then as administrative seats and underwent significant architectural alterations in the 18th and 19th centuries.
 Both buildings were restored in the 20th century and now serve as cultural centers for public purposes.